-Experience the excitement of legislation in action while earning up to 12 hours of credit in FACS 5905 or FACS 7905.
+Experience the excitement of legislation in action while earning up to 12 hours of credit in FACS 5905 or FACS 7905, $4,000 stipend for living expenses, and ending the semester early!

 The FACS Legislative Aide program is a spring internship opportunity for FACS undergraduate and graduate students to intern for a Georgia senator/representative during the Georgia General Assembly session at the Capitol in Atlanta.
 Interns also act as a guide to fellow FACS students at the college’s annual FACS Day at the Capitol in February.